 Additional environment variables available for the task.
 A limited subset of Bash's capabilities for interpolation (like using ${VAR}

-, module or Ebro's execution environment), but not from the same environment object.
+, module environment or Ebro's execution environment).

 requires